markus-nevil/markus-nevil.github.io/_pages/about.md

 --------------
 I'm a Teaching Assistant Professor in the Department of Biology at the University of North Carolina at Chapel Hill.
 In this role, I develop and teach courses that often have a component or focus in science communication to both scientific and lay audiences.
 As part of my role, I lead the Biology Senior Honors Thesis course and symposium and organize the Biology undergraduate posters sessions.

 Overall, I see my day-to-day role as helping students become better biologists and communicators of science.
 I enjoy developing materials for class, but I also enjoy the interactions I have with students--both in and out of my courses.
+When I was a student, I seriously undervalued interactions with my professors outside of a classroom and I encourage my students to take advantage of opportunities to connect.

 How I got here
 --------------